mwbowers/mwbowers.github.io/examples/sunfarm/enhance-remove-redundant-elements.md

 1. To make it easier to present in this example, the field properties for `SFLC.SFL1[rrn].SFSEL` are shown using one property per line.
 (New lines in Markup are ignored).
 2. The `ColSpan` property was added to override the default (which is the largest length of the value text items).
 3. The number of `ValueText` items must match the number of `Values` in the Model definition.
 4. The optional property `ValuesTextOptionSeparator="="` was added to match the Legacy Option syntax.
-(If not given, oly the text labels are used).
+(If not given, only the text labels are used).

 ## Results